 Subspecies Of Tigers

-All remaining species of tiger are considered endangered.
-The South China and the Malayan tigers are critcally endangered.
-There have been no sightings of the South China tigers in several years, so that subspecies may already be extinct.
+The South China and the Malayan tigers are critically endangered.
+There have been no sightings of the South China tigers in the wild in several years, so that subspecies may already be extinct.
 It has been predicted that all tigers may become extinct in the wild within the next decade

 Why Are Tigers Endangered?

 In the early twentieth century, there were about 100,000 tigers in the wild with 9 subspecies.
 Now, that number is 3,200 and about 5,000 tigers are in captive populations.

 What Makes Tigers Endangered?

 Several factors have negatively impacted these magnificent creatures.
 These include poaching, Illegal trade of tiger parts, loss of habitat, human conflict, and climate change.

 Perhaps the most significant factors are poaching and illegal trading of tiger parts.
 In fact, the extinction of the Caspian and the Javan tiger can be directly linked to hunting.